 The overall gear ratio is nominally $52:1\pm3.5$ during level ground walking.
-At high flexion the gear ratio can sweep as low as 2 : 1 as the actuator approaches limits to its controlled range of motion.
+At high flexion the gear ratio can sweep as low as 2:1 as the actuator approaches limits to its controlled range of motion.
+Fig. 4 shows the change in r and overall gear ratio throughout the range of motion of the actuator.
 An alternative output arm is used in the knee configuration in order to bias the joint range of motion to remain fully controllable.
 The total range of controllable motion is 110 degrees.
 Mechanically, the system can reach 120 degrees to enable the additional range of motion for passive tasks such as when used as a knee actuator and a user wishes to sit cross-legged.
-Fig. 4(a,b) shows the actuator configuration, (c) shows the range of motion of the actuator as an ankle.
-The linear motion is achieved with a Thomson Linear 5mm lead ball-screw (BSPRM012L05M) and nut (KGM-N-1205-RH).
-The ball-nut is mounted directly in the rotor of a customized motor.
+Fig. 5(a,b) shows the actuator configuration, (c) shows the range of motion of the actuator as an ankle.
+The